 Dates: Typically 9 a.m. to 4 p.m. during Spring Break.
 After-care available.

 Spring Break Parking Tip: You can take the Safari Shuttle, provided by The T. The Safari Shuttle bus will run from Bus Bay A adjacent to the Trinity Railway Express platform at The T’s downtown Intermodal Transportation Center (ITC) to the Fort Worth Zoo during spring break.

 Where: 1989 Colonial Parkway, Fort Worth, TX 76110.
 817-759-7500

-Check out the planetarium or catch "Humpback Whales" in the Omni Theater.
+Check out the planetarium or catch "Flight of the Butterflies" or "Coral Reef Adventure" in the Omni Theater, an IMAX dome.

 Fort Worth Museum of Science and History, 1600 Gendy Street, Fort Worth, TX 76107.
 817-255-9300

 Museum Hours: Monday - Saturday: 10 am - 5pm; Sunday: Noon - 5 pm.